5 min read

 Boundaries

-Key takeouts from this conversation:
+Key takeouts from this conversation

-• You don't need to justify your boundaries as means to an end like productivity, parenting or health.
-You deserve to spend your time on what brings you joy, fulfilment and meaning.
+• You don't need to justify your boundaries as a means to an end like productivity, parenting or health.
+You deserve to spend time on what brings you joy, fulfilment and meaning.
 Protecting that is your birthright.

 • Choose guilt over resentment.
 Ideally, you wouldn't have to choose either, but if you need to pick one, make it guilt.
 Guilt is a temporary feeling you experience when you distribute ownership and accountability fairly across all involved parties.
-Resentment will kill you and silently corrode your relationships.
+Resentment will kill you and silently erode your relationships.

-• Know your own tells and cues.
+• Know your tells and cues.
 You might find yourself snapping at people, battling headaches or sleeping poorly long before you realise you've got a boundary missing.
 Learn from the information your body's giving you and lean into the difficult vibes so you can work with it.

 For more on boundaries, check out this article.